Mary Christian (politician): Political career

 She served in the Virginia House of Delegates, from 1986 to 2003, and was a Democrat.
 She was also actively involved in politics throughout Hampton, Virginia.
 Before becoming a delegate, herself, in 1968 Christian organized a voter registration drive.
 More than a thousand people were able to register with Christian’s help.
 She then worked as a campaign manager for many politicians in Virginia.
-In 1986, Christian was elected to the Virginia House of Delegates; she was the first African American woman to become a delegate since Reconstruction.
+In 1986, Christian was elected to the Virginia House of Delegates; she was the first African American woman to become a delegate from Hampton since Reconstruction.
 Through her time as a Virginia delegate, she established herself as a qualified delegate, receiving honors for her service in politics and activism.

 In 2015, Christian was interviewed, among others, to reflect on the Voting Rights Act.
 Christian witnessed the turbulence created by the Voting Rights Act in Virginia in the 1960s.
 She reflected on helping nursing home residents in Hampton register for voting.
 Many feeling anxious because of past accounts, including the difficulties that some individuals had when it came to paying the poll tax.
 Mary T. Christian worked with the younger generation as well, explaining that African Americans, prior to the 1965 Voting Rights Act, faced voter suppression through things such as guessing games in order to vote.
 She felt that each generation needed guidance and help the next one as well.
 Her activism reached many people throughout many years.
 Outside of Christian’s political and educational activism, she was a member of countless boards and committees.
 She was involved in the Virginia Legislative Black Caucus as the Chair, Junior League of Hampton Roads, Hampton City School Board, was the past president of the Peninsula Association for Sickle Cell Anemia, American Association of University Women, Council member of NAACP (Virginia), as well as many more.
 She was also the Co – director of the Barrett - Peake Heritage Foundation.
 She had a performing arts auditorium named after her; this was a result of the relationship and influence she had on the Thomas Nelson Community College.
 Christian was active in her church, First Baptist Church, in Hampton, Virginia.
 There was not a place that she went where she did not leave an impact.